mui/material-ui/docs/data/joy/components/avatar/avatar.md

 ### Max and total avatars

 The `AvatarGroup` does not provide built-in props to control the maximum and the total avatars.
-We believe that it will make the customization easier if you have full control of the logic.
+This is because customization is broader if you have full control of the logic.

-Here is a common example of the you will find in most application:
+Here's a common example of what you'll find most applications out there:

 {{"demo": "MaxAndTotalAvatars.js"}}